-The company has operated a number of pension schemes in the UK which are described more fully in note 23.
-Pension costs charged against operating profit for the defined contribution scheme are the contributions payable in respect of the accounting period.
-The defined benefit scheme is now closed to future accrual of benefits and the surplus or deficit is determined by the actuary.
+The Group operates a number of pension schemes throughout the world which are described more fully in note 25.
+Pension costs charged against operating profit for the defined contribution schemes are the contributions payable in respect of the accounting period.
+All defined benefit schemes are now closed to future accrual of benefits and the surpluses or deficits are determined by the actuaries.

 Scheme assets are measured at fair value.
 Fair value is based on market price information and in the case of quoted securities is the published bid price.
 Scheme liabilities are measured on an actuarial basis using the 'Projected Unit' method and are discounted at appropriate high-quality corporate bond rates.
 The surplus or deficit is presented separately from other assets and liabilities in the statement of financial position, with the corresponding deferred tax asset or liability disclosed within debtors or provisions for liabilities.
-A surplus is recognised only to the extent that it is recoverable by the company.
+A surplus is recognised only to the extent that it is recoverable by the Group.

-The cost of providing benefits under the defined benefit plan is determined using the projected unit credit method, which attributes entitlement to benefits to the current period (to determine current service cost) and to the current and prior periods (to determine the present value of defined benefit obligations) and is based on actuarial advice.
+The cost of providing benefits under the defined benefit plans is determined separately for each plan using the projected unit credit method, which attributes entitlement to benefits to the current period (to determine current service cost) and to the current and prior periods (to determine the present value of defined benefit obligations) and is based on actuarial advice.
 When a settlement or a curtailment occurs, the changes in the present value of the scheme liabilities and the fair value of the plan assets reflect the gain or loss which is recognised in the income statement during the period in which it occurs.